AmunCode/Gregory_Portfolio/README.md

 # [Jeggy](https://github.com/AmunCode/Jeggy)
-Auctions scraper to pull and analyze BSstock auction inventory manifests for purchashing opportunities
+Auctions scraper to pull and analyze BStock auction inventory manifests for purchasing opportunities

 - Automates a time consuming task from hours down to minutes
 - OOP example: turns each item of each auction into an object.